heroku/wywh/README.md

 # #[WYWH](https://wywh.io): Wish You Were Here

-## Send postcards, made with :heart: (& you), from your favorite conferences.
+## Send postcards, made with :heart: (by you), from your favorite conferences.

 :warning:  _May also result in you learning about Heroku, and receiving swag._